pacopeng/paco-acs-demo/README.md

 * Navigate to Vulnerability Management home page.
 Walk through the `Dashboard` of VM page.
 * There are different ways in which security team may need to discover vulnerablities.
 Walk through the Top bar.
 Different perspective can be selected by clicking `All Entities`.
 * __`CVES` focused__:  Click in the CVEs and discover the details on it.
 There is a Red Hat tool as well to check and CVE detail i.e. [CVE Checker Labs](https://access.redhat.com/labs/cvechecker/).
 * __`Images` focused__: Shows the image source, top cvss, image status etc as key fields.
 Click on `gcr.io/rox-se/struts-violations/mastercard-processor:latest` image and discover that OS is publishing any security patches anymore.
 Look at the `Dockerfile` and `Image Findings`. certain CVEs can be deferred or tagged as False Positive.
+Filter the CVE for `CVE-2013-0248` and click on the component.
+It should which `war` file has the `vulnerable jar` file.
 * __`Policies` focused__: Shows the policies that track the vulnerablilities.
 E.g. `Fixable CVSS >= 7`.
 * __`Cluster` focused__:
 * __`Namespace` focused__: